 Employers providing abortion services are obligated to accommodate an employee’s conscientious objection unless doing so would unreasonably disrupt their provision of health services.
 Accommodating the employee’s objection may include arranging for those duties to be carried out by an existing employee.

-The Ministry of Health holds a list of abortion service providers and a list of pharmacists willing to dispense EMA medication
+List of abortion service providers and a list of pharmacists willing to dispense early medical abortion (EMA) medication

 The Director-General of Health must compile and maintain a list of the names and contact details of abortion service providers in New Zealand.
 An abortion service provider may be a single practitioner or service covering many staff.
 The list, or the information on the list, will be accessible to any person on request.
 The list will not contain the name and contact details of any abortion service provider who advises the Ministry of Health that they do not want their name and contact details included in the list.

-If a pharmacy chooses to supply medicines for EMA, under the legislation the pharmacy is required to meet the legal (but not clinical) definition of an abortion provider and appear on a list held by the Ministry.
+If a pharmacy chooses to supply medicines for EMA, the pharmacy is required to meet the legal (but not clinical) definition of an abortion provider and appear on a list held by the Ministry.
 This list is maintained by HealthPoint.
-Pharmacies who would like to be added to the list can contact HealthPoint via email [email protected].
+Pharmacies who would like to be added to the list can contact HealthPoint via email: [email protected].